UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     > Example [https://supr.naiss.se/](https://supr.naiss.se/) page.
     > Eligible candidates seem 'NAISS 2024/22-49' and 'UPPMAX 2023/2-25'.

-???- question "How to find out my Dardel username?"
+???- question "How to find out my PDC username?"

     Login to [https://supr.naiss.se/](https://supr.naiss.se/).
     and click on 'Accounts' in the main menu bar at the left.